-D. Planning, Community & Economic Development (Yeargin\, Speight\\, Young)
+D. Planning, Community & Economic Development (Yeargin, Speight, Young)

-2019-04 AN ORDINANCE ESTABLISHING PUBLIC NOTIFICATION CITY REQUIREMENTS PRIOR то COUNCIL ACTION CITY FUNDS OR AUTHORIZING AUTHORIZING THE APPLICATION FOR GRANTS OR OTHER FUNDING METHODS TO THE OR CONSTRUCTION BE USED FOR DESIGN OF THE MASTER TRAIL OR SIMILAR PLAN LONG-RANGE CITY-DEVELOPED PORTIONS PLANNING, OR THEREOF, AND DECLARING AN EMERGENCY.
-(Introduced on 2/26/19)

-Sponsors: Matt Shaughnessy and Stephen Dyer

-Attachments: 2019-04 re Master Trail Plan Noticifation
+- 2019-04 AN ORDINANCE ESTABLISHING PUBLIC NOTIFICATION REQUIREMENTS PRIOR TO CITY COUNCIL ACTION AUTHORIZING CITY FUNDS OR AUTHORIZING THE APPLICATION FOR GRANTS OR OTHER FUNDING METHODS TO BE USED FOR THE DESIGN OR CONSTRUCTION OF THE MASTER TRAIL PLAN OR SIMILAR LONG-RANGE CITY-DEVELOPED PLANNING, OR PORTIONS THEREOF, AND DECLARING AN EMERGENCY.
+(Introduced on 2/26/19) - Sponsors: Matt Shaughnessy and Stephen Dyer - Attachments: 2019-04 re Master Trail Plan Noticifation